KipCollo/Java-Revision/java/Readme.md

 # Java

-Java is an OOP language developed by Sun Microsystems.It was originally called Oak, developed by James Gosling.It was alter purchased by Oracle.
+Java is an OOP language developed by Sun Microsystems.It was originally called Oak, developed by James Gosling.It was alter purchased by Oracle.Originally designed for consumer electronics.

-Java has four Editions:

-1. Standard Edition - Java core platform.
+Java Editions includes:

+1. Java Standard Edition - Java core platform.It lets you develop and deploy Java applications on desktops and servers.
+Java offers the rich user interface, performance, versatility, portability, and security that today's applications require.
-2. Enterprise Edition - Used for building large scale and distributive systems.Built on top of java standard edition.
+2. Enterprise Edition - Used for building large scale and distributive systems.Built on top of java standard edition.It is the standard in community-driven enterprise software.
+Java EE is developed using the Java Community Process, with contributions from industry experts, commercial and open source organizations, Java User Groups, and countless individuals.
-3. Micro Edition - Designed for mobile devices.
+3. Java ME Micro Edition - Designed for mobile devices.
-4. Java Card - Used in smart cards.
+4. Java Card - Used in smart cards and sim cards.
+5. Java MP Micro-profile - Used with microservices and allows you to define ,for a server,how your application should ne deployed and run as microservice.
+6. Java Embedded - Oracle Java Embedded: Unlocking the Value of the Internet of Things with Intelligence on Devices
+7. Java DB
+8. Java TV

 Here’s a brief history of modern computer programming: